A US company lets employees look up each other’s salaries and bonuses in the interest of transparency. Should Kiwi companies be doing the same thing?

 For workers at the US supermarket chain Whole Foods, company salaries are shared knowledge.

-The business has an open policy where staff can look up anyone’s salary or bonus from the previous year, all the way up to CEO level, Business Insider
+The business has an open policy where staff can look up anyone’s salary or bonus from the previous year, all the way up to CEO level, Business Insider reported.

 The idea behind the policy is to encourage conversations about salary among the staff and to promote competition within the company.

 So should New Zealand businesses be sharing their salaries with workers?

 John McGill, CEO of remuneration and performance consulting company Strategic Pay, told HRM that while some small businesses here have adopted such a model, most large organisations avoided it.

 “You open up a debate that’s very difficult to control.
 It almost becomes that you’re trying to transfer management to the staff and you’re asking them to form opinions on what other people should be paid.
 Generally, we steer clear of it in New Zealand.
 It’s regarded as too difficult to be a valid part of the transparency process in organisations.
 Also, our privacy laws would probably cut in with something like this as well.”

 He said that in some organisations, the senior executives’ pay was published in annual reports, but it would be more problematic to provide salaries for lower positions.

 “It could throw up anomalies that organisations sometimes have to deal with, like legacy remuneration schemes that are the result of a merger or an acquisition.

 “If two organisations merge together and one had, historically, a generous remuneration policy, you can’t reduce people’s pay unilaterally.
 You sometimes have to live with some people being paid at a level you don’t deem to be appropriate, but you’re stuck with it.”